The Year 1992

 The next day was March 6th, my birthday and we used that as a travel day, taking the train- called the “Mount Blanc” – all the way from Lausanne to Bonn, Germany.
 What amazed me was that everything was right on schedule.
 By five thirty that afternoon we were snug in our rooms at the Hotel Konigsberg.
 That evening, Christian, Trygve, Einar and Bjorn took me out for my real birthday (they treated me to fondue in Basel earlier), and this time we went to a Balkan grill, where we enjoyed a superb meal with five different kinds of meat, french fries, salad, ice cream, etc. It was pretty special.

 The concert in Linz went well, and then it was on to our final stop and high point of the tour, Vienna!
 We were all looking forward to this concert with great anticipation.
-As I may have noted elsewhere, Vienna is always a major performing venue, and to play in the Musikkverein is the European equivalent of playing in Carnegie Hall.
+As I may have noted elsewhere, Vienna is always perhaps the king of “The” major performing venues, and to play in the Musikkverein is the European equivalent of playing in Carnegie Hall.
 The program consisted of just two works: Shostakovich’s Sixth Symphony and Stravinsky’s “Le Sacre du Printemps”.
 I think all of us were a little apprehensive as we knew that we had to be at the absolute top of our game here, While the tour up to now had been very successful, this was the ultimate test.
 If we made good here, we had it made.
 If not, well….

 I remember the concert like it was yesterday, even though twenty-eight years have past.
 The hall was full and the audience was full of anticipation.